Nandu7462/docs/README.md

 - **Discord**: Join our [Discord server](https://base.org/discord) for real-time discussions
 - **Twitter**: Follow [@base](https://twitter.com/base) for updates and announcements
 - **GitHub Discussions**: Participate in [GitHub Discussions](https://github.com/orgs/base/discussions) for technical questions

+## Troubleshooting

+Running into issues?
+Check these common solutions:

+### Preview Server Not Starting
+- Ensure Node.js v19+ is installed
+- Delete `node_modules` and run `npm install` again
+- Check if port 3000 is already in use

+### Build Errors
+- Clear the `.mint` cache folder
+- Verify all dependencies are installed
+- Check for syntax errors in modified files

+### Still Having Problems?
+Open an issue with:
+- Steps to reproduce
+- Error messages
+- Your environment details (OS, Node version)